KnatteAnka/TimberAPI_Docs/documentation/getting_started/making_mods/unity_modding/index.md

 ## Find version of unity

 ### Thunderkit
-To find the right version, find the Timberborn.exe and look at property's for it.
+To find the right version, find the Timberborn.exe and look at propeties for it.
-The Filevesion is shows which version of Unity Thunderkit will need.
+The Filevesion shows which version of Unity Thunderkit will need.
 At writing 2022.1.6f1 is known to work

 ### Mod unity version